Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 - React Native

-On our opinion, Flutter is the best cross platform mobile app development technology out there for now, at least for MVPs and small to medium-sized apps.
+In our opinion, Flutter is the best cross-platform mobile app development technology out there for now, at least for MVPs and small to medium-sized apps.
 Let’s talk more about it.

 More on Flutter

 Flutter is a cross-platform framework from Google, that works on a programming language called Dart.
-Google plans to make this a native language to its new operating system, that will eventually replace Android.
+Google plans to make this a native language of its new operating system, which will eventually replace Android.
 Though Flutter is a cross-platform framework you can use for building apps for both Android and iOS, it has a native feel and is very different from React Native or Xamarin.